otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/must-use-query-parameters-for-basic-search-or-filtering.md

 ---
-type: MUST
 id: R100031
 ---

-# use query parameters for basic search or filtering
+# MUST use query parameters for basic search or filtering

 Resource-specific query parameters may be introduced for querying.
 They should reference the property and the operation if necessary.